How To Improve Your Website Performance?

 3. In maintaining the company’s reputation

 Not only that, with the rise of social media tools, your company’s reputation can be damaged quickly even with the slightest website’s downtime.
-By that, the website monitoring will allow you to identify your website problems before your target audience does.
+With that said, website monitoring will allow you to identify your website problems before your target audience does.

 4. Avoiding from losing customers due to slow website

 Nowadays, Internet users are expecting lightning-fast page loading times.
-In other words, if they have to wait for more than a couple of seconds, they will become impatient and instantly they will click back to Google and choose one of your websites’ competitors (read: bounce rate).
+In other words, if they have to wait for more than a couple of seconds, they will become impatient and instantly will click back to Google and choose one of your competitors’ websites (read: bounce rate).